Submit support requests and browse self-service resources.

 As defined by HL7, the foundation of what is FHIR is grounded by the following principles:

 Provide a flexible framework for interoperability.

 Keep complexity where it belongs.

-These guiding principles are put in place to help FHIR be strong and resilient to various technological advances that occur over time.
-The FHIR standard allows for different architectural approaches that are appropriate for the given circumstances, whether being used to gather information from a modern or legacy system.
+These guiding principles are put in place to help the standard be strong and resilient to various technological advances that occur over time.
+The FHIR standard allows for different architectural approaches.
+You can use these to gather information from a modern or legacy system.